Signal, Stress, and Selection

 But cellular systems did not evolve under conditions of simultaneity.
 They evolved under conditions of fluctuation: feeding alternating with fasting, activity alternating with rest, stress alternating with recovery.
 The signalling networks that regulate growth, repair, and cell death are not designed to receive all inputs at once.
 They are designed to interpret sequences, to read a stress signal, respond to it, resolve the response, and return to a resting state from which the next signal can be clearly received.

 This is the oscillation principle that has been central to the preceding papers of this series.
 When mTOR is chronically active, the cell loses its cleanup phase.
 When AMPK is chronically suppressed, the energy-sensing function that should gate growth degrades.
-When p53 cannot pulse because it is being held in a permanently suppressed state by elevated MDM2, the quality-control decisions it is supposed to make do not get made.
+When p53 cannot pulse because it is being held in a permanently suppressed state by elevated MDM2, the quality-control decisions it is supposed to make are deferred or degraded.
 The problem in each case is not the absence of a signal.
 It is the loss of the rhythm between signal and silence that gives each signal its meaning.[1]

 02The Four Signal Domains

-The framework organises its biological inputs into four domains, each acting on a distinct part of the cellular decision-making network and each requiring temporal separation from the others to function as intended.
+The framework organises its biological inputs into four domains, each acting on a distinct part of the cellular quality-control network, the integrated system of p53, AMPK, mTOR, autophagy, and mitochondrial surveillance machinery through which cells assess damage, allocate repair resources, and decide whether to continue, arrest, or undergo programmed death.
+Each domain requires temporal separation from the others to function as intended.

 Signal One: Stress, revealing system weakness

-The stress signal must be applied first, cleanly, before the inspection machinery is fully active.
-If stabilising signals are present simultaneously, they can dampen the very dysfunction that the stress phase is designed to expose.
+The framework proposes that the stress signal is most informative when applied before the inspection machinery is fully active.
+If stabilising signals are present simultaneously, they may dampen the dysfunction signals that the inspection phase depends on reading.
+Whether stress-first sequencing genuinely improves the discrimination of dysfunctional cellular components, rather than simply combining two independent stressors, is among the key testable predictions of the framework.

 Signal Two: Inspection, the autophagic decision window

 Stress without a subsequent inspection phase is incomplete.
-The damage revealed by the stress signal needs an evaluation mechanism that can act on what has been disclosed. mTOR inhibition via weekly low-dose rapamycin provides this window.[1]
+The damage disclosed by the stress signal requires an evaluation mechanism that can act on what has been revealed. mTOR inhibition via weekly low-dose rapamycin provides this window.[1]

 When mTOR is suppressed, growth signalling pauses and autophagy, the cellular process for identifying and clearing damaged or redundant components, is activated.
-Autophagy in this context is not simply a degradation process.
-It is a decision process: the cell examines its own components, determines which are functional and which are not, and acts accordingly.
-Preclinical evidence shows that the combination of mitochondrial stress and mTOR-mediated autophagy induction produces synergistic effects, with stressed cells undergoing autophagy-dependent clearance that neither intervention produces alone.[4]
+Autophagy in this context functions as a quality-control process, biasing the system toward the identification and removal of damaged or dysfunctional components.
+Preclinical evidence suggests that the combination of mitochondrial stress and mTOR-mediated autophagy induction may produce synergistic effects, with stressed cells undergoing autophagy-dependent clearance that neither intervention produces alone.[4]
+The translation of this finding to human systems has not yet been established.

-The oscillation research in this series has established that the inspection window must be periodic rather than continuous.
+The oscillation research in this series has established that the inspection window is more productive when periodic rather than continuous.
 Chronic autophagy activation is not a healthier version of rhythmic autophagy.
 A cell locked in permanent inspection mode cannot rebuild properly.
-The benefit emerges from the alternation between inspection and recovery, which is why the weekly rapamycin dosing produces a transient inhibition window followed by full mTOR recovery before the next dose.[5]
+The benefit, where it exists, appears to emerge from the alternation between inspection and recovery, which is why the weekly rapamycin dosing produces a transient inhibition window followed by full mTOR recovery before the next dose.[5]

 Signal Three: Stabilisation, refining the signal environment

 Butyrate acts as an inhibitor of histone deacetylases, enzymes that suppress gene expression by removing chemical tags from the proteins around which DNA is wound.
-By inhibiting these enzymes, butyrate influences the expression of genes involved in autophagy, mitophagy, and p53-related apoptotic signalling.
-It activates AMPK through a pathway involving PPAR-δ and PGC-1α, and through AMPK activation it contributes to mTOR suppression and enhanced mitochondrial quality control.
-It also reduces inflammatory signalling through NF-κB suppression, lowering the background noise that would otherwise interfere with the clarity of stress and damage signals.[6]
+Through HDAC inhibition, butyrate may influence the expression of genes involved in autophagy, mitophagy, and apoptotic signalling.
+Evidence from preclinical studies suggests it can activate AMPK through a pathway involving PPAR-δ and PGC-1α, and through AMPK activation may contribute to mTOR suppression and enhanced mitochondrial quality control.
+It also appears to reduce inflammatory signalling through NF-κB suppression, which in this framework's terms may lower the background noise component of the signal fidelity ratio.[6]
+These effects are concentration-dependent and context-dependent, and their magnitude in human systems varies.

-Butyrate’s function in this framework is signal refinement rather than signal intensity.
-It does not add a new stress or a new activation.
-It improves the fidelity of the cellular environment in which stress and inspection signals are being read.
-The distinction matters because an agent that broadly suppresses inflammatory and stress responses, applied during the stress phase rather than after it, would reduce rather than improve the accuracy of the selection process.
+Butyrate's proposed function in this framework is signal refinement rather than signal intensity.
+The hypothesis is that it may improve aspects of the signalling environment in which stress and inspection signals are being read, reducing the denominator in the signal fidelity ratio rather than increasing the numerator.
+The distinction matters because an agent that broadly suppresses inflammatory and stress responses, applied during the stress phase rather than after it, could reduce rather than improve the accuracy of the quality-control process.

 Signal Four: Reconstruction, rebuilding the baseline